vuejs/docs/src/api/directives.md

 - **Details:**

-  Updates the element's `innerHTML`. **Note that the contents are inserted as plain HTML - they will not be compiled as Vue templates**.
+  Updates the element's [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML). **Note that the contents are inserted as plain HTML - they will not be compiled as Vue templates**.
 If you find yourself trying to compose templates using `v-html`, try to rethink the solution by using components instead.

   Please note that dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 Only use `v-html` on trusted content and **never** on user-provided content.